Slideshow image

 2 Comments

-Janice Irvine-Meek about 5 years ago
+Janice Irvine-Meek over 5 years ago

 Always wonderful and enlightening.
 So wish that we lived in Fredericton and could attend Bishop Hockins' talks.
 Are they available as podcasts?

-Richard Walsh about 5 years ago
+Richard Walsh over 5 years ago

 Very inspirational message!!